rwdavies/motif_death/README.md

 ## TODOs

+* Test that reference chromosome names match what are input in run config json.
+* Write up notes on wildcard constraints for species, chr, units
 * Mapping: Note that the number of cores being used per chromosome is a parameter set somewhere, one option is to make this parameter more visible, another is to break the region into chunks and call the genome in chunks them combine back together.
 This would run faster and more easily on the cluster but requires some coding.
 * Once mapping complete and BAM OK, add in deletion of original fastq files (now done manually)
 * Clear out old files in `/well/davies/users/dcc832/primates/hatbag_OLD_TO_DELETE`